Seobe: Reception and legacy

-The album was a commercial success, with a number of songs becoming hits: power ballads "Kad ljubav izda", "Još samo ovu noć mi daj", "Bolje da sam druge ljubio" and "Seobe", "Hajde da se volimo" and "Čovek od meda".
-Following the success of the album, Kerber performed more than 200 concerts across Yugoslavia.
-The band went on the promotional tour with temporary keyboardist Milorad Džmerković, as keyboardist Branislav Božinović had to leave the band only a month after the album recording to serve his mandatory stint in the Yugoslav army.
+The album was a commercial success, with a number of songs becoming hits: "Hajde da se volimo", "Čovek od meda", power ballads "Kad ljubav izda", "Još samo ovu noć mi daj", "Bolje da sam druge ljubio" and "Seobe", Following the success of the album, Kerber performed more than 200 concerts across Yugoslavia.
+The band went on the promotional tour with keyboardist Milorad Džmerković, as keyboardist Branislav Božinović had to leave the band only a month after the album recording to serve his mandatory stint in the Yugoslav army.

 In 2000, the song "Seobe" was polled No.43 on Rock Express Top 100 Yugoslav Rock Songs of All Times list.